Rasa94/Trello-clone/README.md

 ## Functionalities:
 - Adding new categories and tasks
-- Manipulating categories and tasks (drag and drop)
+- Drag and drop categories and tasks